microsoft/everyonecancode/day1/Github/README.md

 2. [Edit your GitHub Profile](#EditGithubProfile)
 3. [Fork Repository](#ForkRepository)

-## Sign Up and Create at Github Account
+## Sign Up and Create at GitHub Account

 - Create a GitHub account to get started
 - Simply add your email, password and your desired username